 Are there different sizes of fire glass?

 Yes!
 Fire glass can be found in many shapes and sizes.
-We offer 1/2 inch and 1/4 inch fire glass crystal s (click here to see).
+We offer 1/4 inch tempered fire glass for fire bowls (click here to see).

 You can blend these two sizes for a more assorted, glittery look.
 It’s important to keep in mind that the bigger size will weigh a bit more when deciding how many pounds to buy.

 What are the most popular fire glass colors?

 Black, clear, copper, blue, and white are the most popular colors.
 Black and clear crystals offer a muted, subtle sleekness to your fire bowl, while white and blue go great with most pools.
 Copper gives your fire a rustic, homey feel.
 Darker colors like black, copper and chestnut bronze are more popular with propane fires because the propane can lightly soot the stones, and the light wear will not stand out in darker colors.

 Fire glass is low maintenance.
 It doesn’t require any cleaning unless dirt or debris falls into your fire pit, in which case a gentle hosing would remedy the problem in seconds.
 Fire glass is safe, dependable, durable, and will last a lifetime.
 It even quadruples the heat your fire puts out.
 And best of all, it achieves all this while also providing that gorgeous finishing touch to your gathering space.

 Why do some of the colors have metallic versions?